opalmedapps/opal-listener/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Refer to the Deployment section below for notes on how to deploy the project on a live system.

 ### Prerequisites